X

 If you use Google Search Console or analytics tools, check what pages get the most traffic — those are likely where people are finding you already.

-Is my website ready for these changes?
+Is my website ready for Google AI mode?

 Most websites have something called schema markup — a set of labels behind the scenes that help Google understand what your content is about.
 Things like your business name, address, opening hours, or what each page covers.

-If you’re using 123 Reg Website Builder, be sure to fill out all the information in your dashboard like page titles, descriptions, and business info.
+If you’re using Website Builder, be sure to fill out all the information in your dashboard like page titles, descriptions, and business info.
 The builder will add basic schema automatically for key details like your business name and opening times.

-For WordPress users, you can easily add schema by installing plugins such as Yoast SEO or Rank Math.
+For Managed WordPress users, you can easily add schema by installing plugins such as Yoast SEO or Rank Math.
 These handle the technical stuff for you so Google can better read your site.

 For more, see: Local SEO in 10 – How Do I Get My Business Found Online?